aspose-words/Aspose.Words-Documentation/python_via_dotnet/developer-guide/programming-with-documents/working-with-styles-and-themes/_index.md

-﻿---
+---
-title: Working with Styles and Themes in Python
+title: Working with Styles and Themes
 second_title: Aspose.Words for Python via .NET
 articleTitle: Working with Styles and Themes
 linktitle: Working with Styles and Themes